zeruhur/plerion/_build/md/plerion.md

 As long as a vehicle still has Hull Points they continue to work just fine unless they take an Effect.

 ## Overload
 A vehicle that exceeds the total value of Load possible for its scale is **overloaded** and it is unable to recover HP or ability scores.
-Anything overloaded for more than one day deactivates a system, one for each day.
+Anything overloaded for more than one day deactivates a module, one for each day.
 Each **Deactivation** occupies one Load slot and lasts until they are able to repair.

 ## Reactions
 When two vehicles encounter each other, the referee may roll 2d6 to determine the unknown side's attitude: